cong/yolov5_deepsort_tensorrt_cpp/README.md

 This repo is a C++ version of **[yolov5_deepsort_tensorrt](https://github.com/cong/yolov5_deepsort_tensorrt)**.

-packing all C++ programs into .so files, using Python script to call C++ programs further.
+And packing all C++ programs into .so files, using Python script to call C++ programs further.

 The entire project file size totals 40MB

 **NVIDIA Jetson Xavier NX**  and the *X86* architecture works all be ok.

+Since this project is being used in a science and technology major project, we just temporarily provide a test example.

 ## Environments